SKAsApp/speech-recognition-telop/README.en.md

 I think that this app run stable up to Ver 1.1.4.
 I will add original functions.

-- not only Web Speech API, supporting Azure (merit of accuracy, license, and punctuation).
+- To unvisible after a certain time.
+- To display a whole sentence (to deal with the problem of only displaying the part you’re talking about right now)
 - not only client side, adding server side
 	- after processing of results of speech recognition
 		- inserting kuten (ending symbol like period)
 		- correcting interjection, for example, “etto” (means “well …”) is recognized “8” or “a to”
 	- more convenient record function, for exaple, keyword extraction
 	- generating SRT and WebVTT subtitles
+- not only Web Speech API, supporting Azure (merit of accuracy, license, and punctuation).

 ## Change Log

 YYYY/MM/DD（Year/Month/Date）

+- 2020/05/31　Ver.1.2.0：JavaScript to TypeScript
 - 2020/02/18　Ver 1.1.5：made the UI of start and end easier to understand
 - 2020/02/16　Ver 1.1.4：changed UI ＆ changed restart process ＆ dealed with problem of Chrome ＆ changed restriction of number of characters
 - 2020/02/10　Ver 1.1.3：keep results until reload